August 5th 1914, marks the first full day of the United Kingdom and the Commenwealth’s war against Germany and the start of the First World War.

 I travelled to France in 2003, and my stop at Vimy Ridge was the most memorable and striking part of my tour.
 It is a solemn place, a place of mourning.
 Not of celebration.

-I’ve also included the words I wrote back in August 2003 after I had returned.
-They describe best my pilgrimage to this place.
 I would also like to note the loss of 6 more Canadian soldiers yesterday in Afghanistan.
 While Vimy and Kandahar are worlds apart, the sacrifice and cost remain.
 I fully support our troops and understand their sacrifice and their raison-d’etre.
 But lest-we-forget that at the end of the Great War, the words “Never Again” rang out.
 The human race has yet to figure out how to resolve it’s difference without resorting to war.
 I will continue to hope, and advocate for a day when peaceful negotiation can always, and forever replace bloody conflict.
 Then places like Vimy will not only be places of mourning and pride for loss of our best and brightest, but also places to remind us of why we can never do it again.
 After the bloodiest century in human history, I hope that that day will come sooner rather than later.